jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/3_rationale.md

 ---
 id: 3_rationale
 title: "3.
 Rationale"
+summary:
-checklist: Describe the rationale for the review in the context of existing knowledge.
+    text: Describe the rationale for the review in the context of existing knowledge.
 ---

 Describe the rationale for the review in the context of existing knowledge